 Our operating income and diluted earnings per share are affected by currency exchange rate fluctuations on revenues and costs.
 Most of our costs are incurred in the same currency as the related revenues.
 Where practical, we seek to manage foreign currency exposure for costs not incurred in the same currency as the related revenues, such as the costs associated with our global delivery model, by using currency protection provisions in our customer contracts and through our hedging programs.
 We seek to manage our costs, taking into consideration the residual positive and negative effects of changes in foreign exchange rates on those costs.
-For more information on our hedging programs, see Foreign Currency Risk under Item 7A, "Quantitative and Qualitative Disclosures About Market Risk" and Note 9 (Financial Instruments) to our Consolidated Financial Statements.
+For more information on our hedging programs, see Foreign Currency Risk under Item 7A, "Quantitative and Qualitative Disclosures About Market Risk" and Note 9 (Financial Instruments) to our Consolidated Financial Statements under Item 8, "Financial Statements and Supplementary Data."